hackerb9/open-spelling-bee/README.md

 + `Z` as center letter: `ZORIBTE`, `ZRBEOSU`, `ZCEILST`,`ZAEMNST`,`ZADELRS`, `ZADENRS`, `ZAEIKLS`, `ZACENOS`, `ZGILNOS`, `ZABDELR`, `ZBEGINO`, `ZABGINS`, `ZEILNOR`, `ZABDELS`, `ZAELOST`

-+ Recommended: `NACEGHL`
++ Play tester faves: `ECHOPRY`, `NACEGHL`, `ECIQRTU`

 ## To do

 ### Remove unininteresting puzzles

 Too many words with the same suffix or prefix.
-For example: WAGINOV in which more than half of the words ending in -ING.
+For example: `WAGINOV` in which more than half of the words ending in -ING.
+(On the other hand, there are a few -ING heavy puzzles that are fun, like `ICGNTOV`.)

+Consider using compression to detect repetitiveness.
+If size is below a certain percentage, reject.

 ### Place found words to the side of the grid